On Singleton Arc Consistency for CSPs Defined by Monotone Patterns

 Note that while M3 and Trestle are known to be NP-hard~\cite{cccms12:jair, Cooper15:dam}, the pattern T1 is tractable (but not SAC-solvable, by the argument above)~\cite{Cooper15:dam}.

 \thicklines The \emph{constraint graph of a pattern} $P$ with variables $X$ is the graph $G=(X,E)$ such that $(x,y)\in E$ if $P$ has a negative edge between variables $x,y \in X$.

-\begin{proposition} A monotone irreducible pattern $P$ solvable by SAC satisfies: \begin{enumerate} \item None of the patterns \PatternTOne, M3 and Trestle occur in $P$. \item $P$ has at most four variables and its constraint graph is connected and acyclic. \item $P$ has at most one degree-3 variable and at most one non-trivial constraint in which the pattern V, shown in Figure \ref{figV}, occurs (with its centre point $c$ at a variable with domain at size at most two), but does not have both a degree-3 variable and an occurrence of V. \item $P$ has at most one negative edge per constraint, at most one point at which two negative edges meet (a negative meet point) and no point at which three negative edges meet.
+\begin{proposition} A monotone irreducible pattern $P$ solvable by SAC satisfies: \begin{enumerate} \item None of the patterns \PatternTOne, M3 and Trestle occur in $P$. \item $P$ has at most four variables. \item $P$ has at most one degree-3 variable and at most one non-trivial constraint in which the pattern V, shown in Figure \ref{figV}, occurs (with its centre point $c$ at a variable with domain at size at most two), but does not have both a degree-3 variable and an occurrence of V. Furthermore, $P$ has an acyclic constraint graph. \item $P$ has at most one negative edge per constraint, at most one point at which two negative edges meet (a negative meet point) and no point at which three negative edges meet.
 If $P$ has a negative meet point, then none of its variables has domain size greater than two. \end{enumerate} \end{proposition}